sfelix-martins/php-docker/README.md

 Remembering that `.docker/nginx/nginx.conf` contains the web server configs pointing the site to `/var/www/public`.

 Feels free to change it according to your application entry point.

-## TODO

-- Create an installation script.
-E.g:
-    - What's your project name?:
-        - Replace the project name on services
-    - Copy docker config files to project root folder